SDK Application Reference

 ForceDeviceIP.exe -static 68:f7:56:36:90:a3 192.168.1.160 255.255.255.0 192.168.1.1

 After executing the command, the camera’s IP address will be modified to the one specified in the command.
-Upon power cycling, the camera will actively request an IP address using the DHCP method.
+After the camera is powered off and rebooted, the camera will actively request an IP address using the DHCP method.

 Command: